DataBiosphere/terra-java-project-template/scripts/README.md

 where `./scripts/cli` represents the command being executed.

 The rest of this document includes notes about script setup and common patterns.
-It was decided to use `#!/bin/bash` as a standard scripting language to minimize dependencies.
+It was decided to use `#!/usr/bin/env bash` as a standard scripting language to minimize dependencies.

 Please see
 [The Broad's repo guidelines for automation](https://broadworkbench.atlassian.net/wiki/spaces/TLR/pages/2952298505/GitHub+Repo+Standards#Repository-automation-standards)